Mapplethorpe: Look at the Pictures

 2016 - Color - 108 mn - Original version with French subtitles - USA - Documentary

-Directed by : Randy Barbato, Fenton Bailey.
-Produced by : Katharina Otto-Bernstein.
+Direction : Randy Barbato, Fenton Bailey.
+Production : Katharina Otto-Bernstein.
 Editing : Langdon Page.
 Photography : Mario Panagiotopoulos, Huy Truong.
 Music by : David Benjamin Steinberg.
 With : Deborah Harry, Fran Lebowitz, Robert Mapplethorpe, Paul Martineau, Brooke Shields

 French premiere - Presentation reserved to audience above 12.